na-na-hi/renget/archive/smgengallery_norse.md

  -> **Ullr** <-
  -> = *Ul* <-
  -> *{Nothing more to it, the -lr is silent, and is more to describe the natural recovery-inflection you'll make when you pronounce it correctly.
+It's not even 'oooolur'.
 It really is that simple.
-It's just Ul}* <-
+It's just Ul, same phonetic as the last half of the word 'Hull'}* <-

  -> ![Splash](https://files.catbox.moe/pyvefc.png) <-